 This richly-illustrated report of a parking lot design competition in Columbus, Indiana, is a treasury of ideas applicable elsewhere.
-Written by Catherine G. Miller for the Irwin-Sweeney-Miller Foundation, it may be purchased by phoning the Columbus Visitor Center at 800-468-6564.
+Written by Catherine G. Miller for the Irwin-Sweeney-Miller Foundation.
+Although written quite awhile ago, this book’s concepts continue to be very useful.

 Arboriculture—Integrated Management of Landscape Trees, Shrubs and Vines